About Me

 Research Interests

-My interests are broadly in generative AI, especially in how traditional tools from probability and statistics can be married with deep learning to create more capable AI systems.
+My interests are broadly in generative AI, especially in how traditional tools from probability and statistics can be married with deep learning to create more capable AI systems and mitigate the associated risks.
 I'm interested in various kinds of grounded language learning, most recently in the context of LLM agents.
 I'm also interested in better understanding generative AI systems to mitigate potential abuses.
 Within these broad themes, my collaborators and I work on diverse problems; some recent examples are detecting machine-generated content and anonymization.

 Recent Work